ta05/VarsityTutors/Python/David Adebajo/Collision/README.md

 # Traffic Collision

 For Assignment 4, it is your job to help the traffic collision experts at the Department of Motor Vehicles.
-You must read in a .csv file of values, calculate teh velocities of vehicles before collisions, and store the results in two separate .txt files.
+You must read in a .csv file of values, calculate the velocities of vehicles before collisions, and store the results in two separate .txt files.

 ## Part 1